TejashreeAher/trip-ranking-service/README.md

 ## Logic:
+The idea is to do merge sort. divide the trips in a batch of 5, individually sort them and them merge the sorted trips.
     At the service level, the trips are divided into batches of size BATCH_SIZE (in this case 5) and the model is called for each of these batches individually.
+The merge step is incomplete.
 The end result, right now is just the concatenation of the result of all the groups.

-## Next Steps : Actually remember teh previous results and use them to somehow predict the sequence (at least for some).
-This cache can be inmemory or in a remote cache like redis.
+## Next Steps :
+Actually remember the previous results and use them to somehow predict the sequence (at least for some).
+This cache can be in-memory or in a remote cache like redis.
 To avoid using redis, one can write the cache to hdfs or any file and then whenever the service restarts, load the file into an in-memory cache and can proceed.